tvh0021/aweSOM/joss/paper.md

 # Acknowledgements

-The authors would like to thank Kaze Wong for the valuable input in setting up `JAX` for the SCE analysis and Shirley Ho for the useful discussions.
+The authors would like to thank Kaze Wong for the valuable input in setting up `JAX` for the SCE analysis.
+The authors would also like to thank Shirley Ho and Lorenzo Sironi for the useful discussions.
+TH acknowledges support from a pre-doctoral program at the Center for Computational Astrophysics, which is part of the Flatiron Institute.
+JN is supported by an ERC grant (ILLUMINATOR, 101114623).
+JD is supported by NASA through the NASA Hubble Fellowship grant HST-HF2-51552.001-A, awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+`aweSOM` was developed and primarily run at facilities supported by the Scientific Computing Core at the Flatiron Institute.
+Research at the Flatiron Institute is supported by the Simons Foundation.

 # References